 - The right to have kids is not unlimited; several high courts have upheld fair start-type probation orders.
 Ms. Mogensen’s statement that courts are limited to policing pregnant mothers is incorrect.

 - The orders would ideally be authorized by state legislation.
 If Florida legislators want to protect kids and prevent their abuse, they will sponsor and pass such legislation, permitting judges the legal authority to make such orders in narrow circumstances, where appropriate.

 - There is no legal or moral rationale for ensuring that abusive and/or neglectful parents have more kids while they are being rehabilitated.
 Doing so puts children into unfit surroundings (either the troubled home or failing child protection systems) and thereby harms them.

 The bottom line is that we, as a society, show ourselves willing to tolerate child abuse and neglect until we embrace limitations like Fair Star orders.
 Are we really willing to make a policy decision that harms parents, kids, and the community, when we can’t even articulate a concrete reason for doing so?
 Think about it.
-Fair Start Movement stands for reason, and for child-first family planning.
+Having Kids stands for reason, and for child-first family planning.
 Join us!

 Take action now to prevent, and not just react to, child abuse and neglect.